Programmes

 Program

-On-premisse classes.
+On-campus classes.

 Introduction to the work of contemporary illustrators and Comics authors, allowing for an approach to the historical and formal contents of both Illustration and Comics.
-The course is constituted by small specific formation units.
+The course is constituted by small specific formation units..

 Teachers